Day Care Management Degree Program Information

 Associate of Science in Early Childhood Management

-The Associate of Science in Early Childhood Management can be completed in two years of full-time study and prepares graduates for a variety of assistant positions with childcare centers.
+The Associate of Science in Early Childhood Management program can be completed in two years of full-time study and prepares graduates for a variety of assistant positions with childcare centers.
 Coursework emphasizes the development and growth of children with a particular emphasis on child behavior and psychology.
 In addition to the core classes, general education courses in human development, psychology and composition are usually required.

-Applicants to an Associate of Science in Early Childhood Management should have completed high school or obtained a GED certificate.
+Applicants to an Associate of Science in Early Childhood Management program should have completed high school or obtained a GED certificate.
 Some community colleges may also require test scores on standardized exams, such as the ACT and SAT.
 Transfer students should include transcripts of all credits earned at other colleges and universities.

 The coursework in the associate's degree program emphasizes foundation courses in the areas of child development, behavior and growth.